-When a worker has either not returned to work in any capacity or has returned to a job but is earning less than 75% of his or her pre-injury wage, the worker can request education and retraining within the NC Community College and/or University system so long as the education and retraining is are reasonably likely to substantially increase the injured worker’s earning capacity following completion of the education or retraining.
+When a worker has either not returned to work in any capacity or has returned to a job but is earning less than 75% of his or her pre-injury wage, the worker can request education and retraining within the NC Community College and/or University system, so long as the education and retraining is reasonably likely to substantially increase the injured worker’s earning capacity following completion of the education or retraining.

 What If I Find Work That Pays Less Than What I Was Earning Before My Injury?